Nelumbo lutea

 Family: Nelumbonaceae

-Plant Trivia: Lotis has been held scared in parts of Asia for at least 5000 yrs.
-Native of N. & S America.
+Plant Trivia: Lotus has been held scared in parts of Asia for at least 5,000 years.
+Native of North & South America.
 Can be very aggressive.
-It is believed to have been dispersed b Native Americans as a food resource.
+It is believed to have been dispersed by Native Americans as a food resource.

-Field Identification: Only plant with circular floating large circular leaf.
+Field Identification: Only plant with a large, circular, floating leaf.

 Occurrence: Occurring in deeper swales or lakes.
-Welder WR and ANWR
+Welder Wildlife Refuge and ANWR.

 Plant Use: Seed pods sometimes used in floral arrangements.